Last Updated: March 8, 2021

 COVID testing upon arrival in Canada

-Beginning on February 22, 2021, all individuals arriving in Canada by air and land will also be required to take a PCR COVID test upon arrival in Canada.
+As of February 22, 2021, all individuals arriving in Canada by air and land are also required to take a PCR COVID test upon arrival in Canada.

-Air passengers will be required to take this test prior to leaving the airport and land travellers will be required to take this test at their land border crossing.
+Air passengers are required to take this test prior to leaving the airport and land travellers are required to take this test at their land border crossing.

-For individuals entering Canada by land, on-site testing will be implemented at 5 border crossings on February 22, 2021, and an additional 11 border crossings by March 4, 2021, with other border crossings to follow.
+For individuals entering Canada by land, on-site testing is already required at 5 major border crossings and will be implemented at an additional 11 border crossings by March 4, 2021, with other border crossings to follow.